 If you are looking for a warming, flavourful and easy soup to make look no further.
 Cream soups are my favorite, mainly because of the ease there is in making them.
 Throw stuff in a pot and blend it up and the meal is ready for breakfast, lunch or dinner – heck even a snack.

-This soup is immune boosting, heart protective and cancer-fighting.
-A great source of antioxidants, phytonutrients, manganese, Vitamin C, K, B6 and Folate.
+This soup is immune-boosting and heart protective.
+A great source of antioxidants, phytonutrients, manganese, Vitamin C, K, B6, and Folate.
 It is also very versatile.
 Although I did it with white cauliflower, it can be done with purple or yellow as well.

 Creamy Cauliflower & Roasted Garlic Soup

 - 1 tbsp mascarpone